Risograph Effect

 This step defines the overall mood of the print.

-3. Shape the tones
+3. Shape the print

-Move to Tone & Print next:
+Move to Style Controls next:

-6. Reseed or use Surprise Me
+4. Reseed or use Surprise Me

 • Reseed gives you a new print variation without changing your main settings